 The Integrated Bursary Program (IBP) was created to make the process of applying for a bursary more dignified, anonymous, effective, and fair.
 All the schools, programs and services covered by bursaries are on one application form and are adjudicated by a committee with representatives from each local Jewish organization.
 All applications are kept anonymous to the committee members.

-It is the Jewish Federation of Edmonton’s policy that families and individuals needing a bursary be accommodated if at all possible.
+There are limited funds and this program is intended to assist the most vulnerable.
 Those families that do not have the financial resources to pay full fees will be considered for a bursary.

 Are you facing an urgent financial need?
 The Jewish Free Loan Association helps people by offering zero interest, zero fee personal and business loans with no collateral, just a qualified guarantor.
 The amount you borrow is the amount you repay.